Xylambda/kalmankit/README.md

 NumPy.
 The Kalman filter is an optimal estimation algorithm, and it is optimal in the sense of reducing the expected squared error of the parameters.

-The Kalman filter estimates a process by using a form of feedback control: time update (predict) and measurement update (correct).
+The standard Kalman filter estimates a process by using a form of feedback
+control: time update (predict) and measurement update (correct/update).

 The prediction step:
 <p align="center">